 For any SAP Project grant applications requesting more than an average of \$1M per year, as well as any SAP-RTI (Category 3) applications, an ad-hoc expert review can be held.
 Additionally, NSERC reserves the right to hold an ad-hoc review for any other grant application that they deem necessary.
-During this year's competition cycle, three expert reviews were conducted (ATLAS, TITAN, and nEXO).
+During this year's competition cycle, two expert reviews were conducted, for the Gamma-Ray Spectroscopy at ISAC and Global Argon Dark Matter Program projects.
 Full reports with recommendations, including budget recommendations were prepared for the SAPES.
 The reports, without the budget recommendations, were sent by NSERC to the applicants prior to Large Project Day.
-The reports with the budget recommendations were then be sent to the applicants after the results of the competition are announced.
+The reports with the budget recommendations are then provided to the applicants alongside the results of the competition.
+These Expert Review reports were sought in place of external reviewer reports.

-As a kick-off to competition week, on Sunday, February 20, 2022, the SAPES met for Large Project Day (LPD).
-This joint information and calibration session was held virtually and allowed the SAPES to hear presentations by applicants of SAP Project grant applications requesting an average of \$500,000 per year or more.
+As a kick-off to competition week, on Sunday, February 19, 2023, the SAPES met for Large Project Day (LPD).
+This session allowed the SAPES to hear presentations from applicants of SAP Project grant applications requesting an average of \$500,000 per year or more.
 These large proposals are typically complex, with extensive budgets, international commitments and project planning timelines which go far beyond those of smaller scale grant applications.

 All presentations by applicants of collaborations submitting Large Project applications were conducted in camera with the SAPES.
 Applicants made their presentations and answered questions previously submitted by NSERC and the members.
 The three observers in attendance for the presentations and Q&A were the directors of the CINP and IPP, and a representative from CFI.
+Collaborations invited to present were: Gamma-Ray Spectroscopy at ISAC, Global Argon Dark Matter Program, SuperCDMS, SNO+, Hyper-Kamiokande, PICO, Belle-II, TUCAN, and IceCube.

-Collaborations invited to present were ATLAS, TITAN, nEXO, and MOLLER.
-In a separate "Canadian Context" session (held in December 2021), the SAPES also met management representatives from the Canada Foundation for Innovation (CFI), the Canadian Institute of Nuclear Physics (CINP), the Institute of Particle Physics (IPP), the Perimeter Institute,
+In a separate "Canadian Context" session, the SAPES met management representatives from the Canada Foundation for Innovation (CFI), the Canadian Institute of Nuclear Physics (CINP), the Institute of Particle Physics (IPP), the Perimeter Institute, SNOLAB, McDonald Institute, and TRIUMF.